 Tri tip: We’re looking for the whole roast here as pictured.
 Some butchers and grocery stores serve the roast trimmed, but it’s very possible to pick up an untrimmed cut.
 I bought an untrimmed roast from my local grocery store, so we’ll walk through the process to show you how simple it is to take care of this step if necessary.

 Spice mixture: Let’s keep it simple here.
 We only need salt, black pepper, garlic powder and smoked paprika.
 While you’re more than welcome to use a dry rub with more seasonings, I’m a big believer in letting the beefy flavor shine.
-Other popular seasonings include brown sugar, onion powder and chili powder.
+Other popular seasonings include brown sugar, onion powder and chili powder, or you're welcome to use your favorite steak rub.

 Olive oil: This helps our spice mixture adhere to the meat, and I find it also promotes more browning.